Saurabh13042004/feedback-ui/README.md

-# Feedback UI
+# Feedback UI with Firebase Integration

-A user-friendly React application designed to provide an accessible platform for leaving valuable feedback about products and services.
+A user-friendly React application designed to provide an accessible platform for leaving valuable feedback about products and services, now integrated with Firebase for data storage and user authentication.

 ## Table of Contents